Elias Díaz Player Props: Rockies vs. Diamondbacks

 Elias Díaz At The Plate

-- Diaz has 52 hits and an OBP of .387 to go with a slugging percentage of .519.
-All three of those stats are tops among Colorado hitters this season.
+- Diaz leads Colorado with 54 hits and an OBP of .388, plus a team-best slugging percentage of .516.

-- Among the qualified batters in MLB, he ranks fourth in batting average, 16th in on-base percentage, and 21st in slugging.
+- He ranks fourth in batting average, 16th in on base percentage, and 21st in slugging among the qualified hitters in baseball.

-- In 18 games this year (40.0%), Diaz has picked up an RBI, and in eight of those games (17.8%) he had two or more.
+- Diaz has driven in a run in 18 games this year (39.1%), including eight games with more than one RBI (17.4%).
 He has also driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.